suramrit/suramritLearnsGo/README.md

 	+ Binary Trees
 	+ Binary Heaps / Priority Queues
 	+ Hash Map/Sets and their types
+	+ BFS / DFS
+	+ String Manipulations
+	+ Dynamic Programming

+Mixing in some solutions to some LeetCode problems.

 Eventually and hopefully, I will also be designing and making some web services written in golang.